Chen-Yulin/Chen-Yulin/README.md

 # Hi there 👋

-My name is Yuklin Chen and I'm an intelligent organic matter living in galaxy.
+My name is Yulin Chen and I'm an intelligent organic matter living in galaxy.

 ## Skills
 - Gaming